Ekaterina Emeliantseva Koller

 Late Soviet Amateur Film Culture: Directing Everyday Life in Large Urban Centres and on the Periphery

 Andrea Keller studies East European History, Slavic Languages and Literature, and Economics since 2013.
-She is interested in everyday life during the Stalinist period, religion and anti-religious campaigns in the Soviet Union, everyday life in Russian villages, and in religion in the Ottoman Empire.
+She is interested in everyday life during the Brezhnev period, religion and anti-religious campaigns in the Soviet Union, and in everyday life in Russian villages.